samuel-marafigo/CRUD_learning_project/README.md

 Version 0.2.3 - Migrated from a list-based to a dictionary-based data structure.
 Added Update (atualizar_dados) and Remove (remover_dados) functions.

 Version 0.2.4 - Added JSON support.

+Version 0.2.5 - Started transition transitioning to OOP.
+All the CRUD functions where migrated to a OperacoesCRUD class.